 Wells Peak can easily be climbed in a fraction of a day.
 One can also combine it with other nearby mountains, such as White Mountain to the southwest or Lost Cannon Peak to the northeast.
+It is not an exciting climb, but it does offer nice views, especially to the west.
 The broad, talus-strewn summit of Wells Peak provides views north to Fish Valley, south to the Walker River Valley, northeast toward Lost Cannon Peak, and west to the eastern slopes of the main Sierra crest.
 Two routes to the summit are described below, but this easy peak is Class 2 from any direction.

 From Sonora Pass, take Highway 108 east about ten miles.
 Turn left (north) into the MCMWTC.
 If coming from Bridgeport, take Highway 395 north, then Highway 108 west.
 The MCMWTC is about 21miles from Bridgeport, on the north side of 108, 4.1 miles from the junction with Highway 395.
 Use the second (farther west) entrance to the MCMWTC if coming from the east.